-To split a track region at two specific points (creating track regions on either side and between them), click and drag across the middle third of it to create a translucent white box, and then click the upper third of that box.
+To split a track region at two specific points (creating track regions on either side and between them), click and drag across anywhere in the upper two thirds of it to create a translucent white box, and then click the light-blue strip at the top of it.
 You can do this to multiple track regions as well.